mastixstudio/.github/profile/README.md

 </p>

-### Adjoint Algorithmic Differentiation
+### Algorithmic Differentiation

-MASTIX ALM Studio is powered by a cutting-edge framework for Adjoint Algorithmic Differentiation (AAD).
-AAD is an innovative method for efficiently computing sensitivities, especially suited for high-dimensional problems such as those arising in banking and finance.
-For more detailed information, see our [Introduction to Adjoint Algorithmic Differentiation](https://github.com/mastixstudio/mastixstudio/blob/main/IntroductionToAAD.md).
+MASTIX ALM Studio is powered by a cutting-edge framework for Algorithmic Differentiation (AAD).
+AD is an innovative method for efficiently computing sensitivities, especially suited for high-dimensional problems such as those arising in banking and finance.
+For more detailed information, see our [Introduction to Algorithmic Differentiation](https://github.com/mastixstudio/mastixstudio/blob/main/IntroductionToAAD.md).

 ## Notebooks